-While the fast track land reform programme benefited some productive communities who accessed agricultural land, it also generated challenges related to implementation.
+While the fast-track land reform programme benefited some productive communities who accessed agricultural land, it also generated challenges related to implementation.
 The process lacked transparency and accountability and equity.
 For example, despite the one-man one-farm policy some leaders have more than one farm and some dispossess poor resettled families.
 Further, some agricultural farms have been abandoned or lying idle after beneficiaries failed to get support or inputs from government.
 These factors make a land audit as prescribed in the new Constitution necessary.
-However, the land commission has not yet been established to undertake the land audit.
+However, the Land Commission has not yet managed to undertake the comprehensive land audit.
 A lot of research and advocacy work is needed in the next five years to influence legal and policy processes in the land sector.

 Further, the rights of farmers are not fully protected by the law and the concept of intellectual property rights is not fully understood by communal farmers.
 Traditional seed exchange systems, organic farming, the environment, and health may be under threat from genetically modified crops.
 Some cash crop farmers on contract farming require legal support so that they are not short-changed by get rich quick buyers and marketers of cash crops especially in the tobacco and cotton sectors.